Bazuga02/quadb-todo-frontend/README.md

 - View a list of all, active, completed tasks
 - Save tasks to local storage
 - Light/dark mode
+- Important Task

 ## Installation

 To get started with this project, follow these steps:

-1. Clone this repository to your local machine using git clone https://github.com/RaminMikayilov/Redux-Todo-List.git
+1. Clone this repository to your local machine using git clone[ https://github.com/RaminMikayilov/Redux-Todo-List.git](https://github.com/Bazuga02/quadb-todo-frontend.git )
 2. Navigate to the project directory using cd redux-todo-list
 3. Install the necessary dependencies using npm install
 4. Start the development server using npm run dev(because I use vite react)